Valero Energy Corporation (VLO): These Shares are Poised for Major Movement

 For the readers interested in the stock health of Valero Energy Corporation (VLO).
-It is currently valued at $123.57.
-When the transactions were called off in the previous session, Stock hit the highs of $120.59, after setting-off with the price of $118.02.
-Company’s stock value dipped to $117.71 during the trading on the day.
-When the trading was stopped its value was $119.62.Recently in News on December 15, 2022, Valero Energy Corporation to Announce 2022 Fourth Quarter and Full Year Earnings Results on January 26, 2023.
+It is currently valued at $132.01.
+When the transactions were called off in the previous session, Stock hit the highs of $132.08, after setting-off with the price of $130.05.
+Company’s stock value dipped to $128.07 during the trading on the day.
+When the trading was stopped its value was $128.58.Recently in News on December 15, 2022, Valero Energy Corporation to Announce 2022 Fourth Quarter and Full Year Earnings Results on January 26, 2023.
 Valero Energy Corporation (NYSE: VLO) announced today that it will host a conference call on January 26, 2023 at 10:00 a.m.
 ET to discuss 2022 fourth quarter and full year earnings results, which will be released earlier that day, and provide an update on company operations.
 You can read further details here

 Will You Miss Out On This Growth Stock Boom?